Back to AI & Future SEO

 Add a Custom Liquid block

-In the left panel, click Add section (or Add block inside an existing section).
-Search for Custom Liquid and add it.
-Position it at the bottom of the template - it won't affect visible layout.
+Click Add section ? search for Custom Liquid.
+Position it at the bottom - it won't affect visible layout.

 4